ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 |:--:|
 | *Blue and orange bars show results from benchmarks that inserted 1,038,240 rows (1 day of ERA5 data) and were repeated 10 times.
 The sustained insert rates are from benchmarks that inserted 256 hours of ERA5 data (~266 million rows) into a hypertable.
 In these benchmarks the CSV files were already written to disk so the insert rate corresponds to the "copy rate" from the `copy` benchmarks.
 The insert rate including overhead accounts for the time it takes to write the CSV files to disk.* |

-pgb: Looks like it's just a bit faster than `copy`, but does seem quite a bit faster for inserting into a hypertable.
-By default it writes directly to the table.
-So it's kind of like fsync off which we'll talk about later.
+At first it would seem that pg_bulkload is much faster, however, this is because by default it bypasses the shared buffers and skips WAL logging so data recovery following a crash may not be possible while timescaledb-parallel-copy does not and does things more safely.
+On a level playing field with `fsync` off (see next section for an explanation) timescaledb-parallel-copy with multiple workers beats out pg_bulkload.

 ## Multiple workers with `timescaledb-parallel-copy`

 timescaledb-parallel-copy lets you specify the number of workers inserting data in parallel.
+Let's see how much performance we can squeeze out with more workers, and if that performance can be sustained.

 | ![Tool benchmarks](/img/insert_benchmarks/benchmarks_parallel_tpc.png) |
 |:--:|
 | *The insert rate as a function of the number of rows inserted.
 In this benchmark the CSV files were already written to disk so the insert rate corresponds to the "copy rate" from the `copy` benchmarks.
 Each benchmark inserted 256 hours of ERA5 data (~266 million rows).
 Note the vertical log scale.* |

-tpc: We did 256 hours to see if it could keep up.
-Performance for the first minute (~50M rows?) could be really good (over 3 million rows inserted per second!) but it would always drop so sustained performance is lower. tpc with lots of workers: bottleneck seemed to be the SSD where all the workers were writing to the DB, not the HDD where the data was being read from.
+Initial performance looks great!
+But eventually, before 100 million rows on my system, a bottleneck is reached and the insert rate tanks before picking back up in waves.
+The maximum sustained insert rate is around 600~700k inserts/sec for regular tables and ~300k for hypertables.
+The bottleneck seemed to be the SSD where all the workers were writing to the DB, not the HDD where the data was being read from.

 pg_bulkload doesn't let you specify the number of threads or workers, but does have a `writer=parallel` option which uses multiple threads to do data reading, parsing and writing in parallel.
+We'll look at its insert rate later.

 # Tweaking Postgres settings

 There are a couple of other things we can try to speed up inserts, but are basically some form of tweaking [Postgres' non-durable settings](https://www.postgresql.org/docs/current/non-durability.html).

 Some extra performance can be squeezed out of tweaking non-durable settings specifically for loading data following suggestions by [Craig Ringer on StackOverflow](https://stackoverflow.com/a/12207237).
 Some of the settings can be dangerous for database integrity in the event of a crash though.
-So I won't be following them as I can't guarantee I won't experience a power failure in the weeks it will take to load the data.

-Explain which settings and combos you'll use and say the results are in the summary figure.
+The main settings to change are turning off `fsync` to avoid flushing data to disk and also turning off `full_page_writes` to avoid guarding against partial page writes.

-You can insert data into an unlogged table that generates no WAL and gets truncated upon crash recovery but is faster to write into.[^unlogged-explanation] While inserting into an unlogged table might be fast, you still have to convert it to a regular logged table afterwards which can be a [slow single-threaded process](https://dba.stackexchange.com/a/195829).
+You can also insert data into an unlogged table that generates no WAL and gets truncated upon crash recovery but is faster to write into.[^unlogged-explanation] While inserting into an unlogged table might be fast, you still have to convert it to a regular logged table afterwards which can be a [slow single-threaded process](https://dba.stackexchange.com/a/195829).
 And hypertables cannot be unlogged, so if you want a hypertable you need to further convert/migrate the regular logged table to a hypertable which can also be slow.

-[^unlogged-explanation]:
+[^unlogged-explanation]:Explained unlogged tables.

 # So what's the best method?